lensesio/stream-reactor/README.md

 ## DEPRECATION NOTICE

+In the next major release, Elasticsearch 6 support will be removed, to be replaced with OpenSearch and Elasticsearch 8 support.

 The following connectors have been deprecated and are no longer included in future releases:

+* Elasticsearch 6
 * Kudu
 * Hazelcast
 * HBase